Ashores/YOLO/docs/README.md

    ```

-3. You should change the dataset dir on the config. our CrowdHuman pth is available at https://pan.baidu.com/s/1kPkd0F0Afcd1bCS_BwVWPQ?pwd=YOLO code:YOLO.You can test the model with the following command
+3. You should change the dataset dir on the config. our CrowdHuman pth is available at https://pan.baidu.com/s/1kPkd0F0Afcd1bCS_BwVWPQ?pwd=YOLO .You can test the model with the following command

    ```bash
    python tools/test.py configs/yolov7/Crowdhuman/yolov7_w_p6_8xb16-300e_ignore_Crowdhuman.py best_crowd_human_mAP_epoch_159.pth